UPTEC-F-23065/Modification-of-TALYS-for-TMC-simulations/README.md

 ## Requirements.

 The modifications in this repository were made for TALYS version 1.96.
 TALYS is available for download at [TALYS](https://tendl.web.psi.ch/tendl_2021/talys.html).
+All code in this repository is meant for use with a Linux system.

 ## Overview of file modifications.